Minor campaigns of 1815: Austrian Army (Army of Naples)

-General Bianchi commanded the Austrian Army of Naples.
-This was the smaller of Austria's military contingents, and it had already defeated Murat's army in the Neapolitan War.
-Its objective in the current campaign was the capture of Marseilles and Toulon.
+General Frederick Bianchi commanded the Austrian Army of Naples.
+This was the smaller of Austria's military contingents, and it had already defeated Joachim Murat's army in the Neapolitan War.
+Its objective in the current campaign was the capture of Marseille and Toulon.
 It was not composed of Neapolitans as the army's name may suggest and as one author has supposed.
 There was however a Sardinian force in this area forming the garrison of Nice under Lieutenant-General Giovanni Pietro Luigi Cacherano d'Osasco, which may have been where this misunderstanding has arisen.
 The Army of Naples composition in June was: